Sandhit06/LLM-Semantic-Book-Recommender/README.md

 ## Troubleshooting
 No detections in the video
 Ensure your model file is correctly loaded and the video file path is correct.
 Check if the video has clear visibility and minimal occlusions.

+## ⚠ Disclaimer
+This tool is developed for educational and developmental purposes.
+It's crucial to understand the implications and responsibilities of using such technologies in real-world applications.

 ## Tracking issues
 Adjust the tracking parameters if the vehicles are not being consistently followed across frames.